 - The compression algorithm must preserve enough precision for performance monitoring and analytics. - A recompression must yield the same compressed data as the original compression. - There must be a reference implementation available in either Python, Java or Lisp.

 Decompression must be fast.

-2.2 Continuous auto configuration of industrial controllers at edge (UC owner: Eliar & Enforma)
+2.2 Secure Internet Provisioning (UC owner: NOS)